d3/d3/index.markdown

 corresponding data.

 To reiterate, D3 lets you transform *existing* documents (node hierarchies) based on data.
-This is a generalization of the simpler case of creating a new document from data, where the starting selection is the empty node.
+This generalization includes creating new documents, where the starting selection is the empty node.
 D3 allows you to change an existing document in response to user interaction, animation over time, or even asynchronous notification from a third-party.
-A hybrid approach is even possible, where the document is initially rendered on the server, and then updated on the client via D3.
+A hybrid approach is even possible, where the document is initially rendered on the server, and updated on the client via D3.

 <!--
 By breaking the selection into three pieces—enter, update and exit—the user can